JustinFay01/atmos/docs/architecture.md

 _React triggered restart_: If the user decides to restart the polling service (for example, after a configuration change), the React frontend can send a request to the backend to stop and restart the `SensorPollingWorker`.
 This will gracefully shut down the current polling loop and start a new one with the updated configuration.

-_React triggered dehydrate_: If the user wants to clear the in-memory cache of the `IAggregator`, they can send a request to the backend to dehydrate the aggregator.
-This will clear the in-memory state, allowing it to start fresh with new readings.

 ## Data & Infrastructure